 ‘What’s in the driving seat of the metaphorical car (or canoe) of my life right now?
-Is fear, anger, sadness or another emotion in charge?
+Is difficult or distressing emotional thinking in charge?
 Or is wise, kind, grounded awareness guiding my actions?’

 Counselling may help you explore questions like these and find ways to put awareness in your driving seat more often.
 Developing healing awareness usually involves working with others.
 Well, no one’s an island.
 For over 20 years, I’ve supported people to find their way through confusion and stuckness.
 Maybe we can do some good path-finding too.